jalona/DashboardCI/README.md

 $manager->refresh($project);
 ```

 As simple as this.
-You don't have to care which api to use.
+You don't have to care which remote service is used or which url you should call.
 We do it ourself internally.
 Just use the functions provided by the ```MB\DashboardBundle\Model\Connector\IConnector``` interface and rock your dashboard !

 ### 3. Hooks (coming soon)
 If you don't want the run a synchronizing task which will perform a lot of queries on the remote tools, you can configure hooks on these services to update the dashboard in live.